gavinmcfall/nerdzblog/content/posts/2024/Ordering a new car/index.md

 - Quiet - I noticed little to no road noise when driving (_except where the road surface was really bad_).
 This made it easy to have conversations with people in the car without raising our voices
 - Storage - Despite the boot being smaller than the car we currently own (2021 Skoda Superb Sportline Wagon) with the added space in the Frunk (bonnet) for storage, the capacity was similar
 - Infotainment - This was a real pleasure to use, the UX (user experience) is fantastic, well thought out, easy to use, AND regularly updated
-- Performance - Even though we were driving the base mode, the instantaneous torque was impressive to say the least, especially when pulling out of corners on the open highway.
+- Performance - Even though we were driving the base model, the instantaneous torque was impressive to say the least, especially when pulling out of corners on the open highway.

-For me, this experience filled a switch in my head.
-My "research" switch.
-This kicked off approximately 9 months of deep research into the Teslas and whether they would be a good fit as a replacement car for me and my family.
+For me, this experience flipped a switch in my head, putting me into "research" mode, Kicking off approximately 9 months of deep research into the Teslas and whether they would be a good fit as a replacement car for my family and I.

 ## Gripes with my current car

 ![Skoda Superb Sportline Wagon](/skoda.jpg)

-- Fuel is getting increasingly expensive with 95 Octane costing NZD $2.75 /L with a 70L tank.
+- Fuel is getting increasingly expensive with 95 Octane costing NZD $2.75 per L with a 70L tank.
 I'm spending Nearly $200 per fill and filling twice a month
 - The car is huge, and parking it is a pain
 - The Infotainment SUCKS!
   - It's really slow to start
   - Apple CarPlay lags like crazy
   - The Radio still doesn't show the names of radio stations, because the importer won't allow it for privacy reasons...
   - It had the steering wheel replaced multiple times because radar-guided cruise control stopped working
   - I was without an engine cover for a year while Skoda redesigned it to prevent fires in the engine bay

 Don't get me wrong, it's a good car.
 But a lot about it is frustrating.
 It was time for a change.